6 Vital Features to Look For in a Time and Billing Software

 Every time you document something, use it as an opportunity to reevaluate your project plan.
 For example, it may also result in a change-order to your client, which could obviate the need to write-off valuable time you spent, which may bring value to the client but not your firm.

 Think of productivity like an architect or an engineer.
-Clearly, we recognize the importance in planning.
+Clearly, we recognize the importance of planning.
 Before a shovel hits the dirt, months or years of planning have gone into the project to ensure that the construction phase goes as smoothly as possible.

 We live in a fractal universe: the same attributes must be applied at every level.
 Plan every aspect of your firm.
 Plan every detail of your project and plan how you utilize your resources (employees).
 Once you do this, your firm (like your projects) will be sustainable, resilient, and beautiful.